215N1F00A1/Udyam-Registration/README.md

-# 🏢 Udyam Registration - Steps 1 & 2 Clone
+# 🏢 Udyam Registration -

-A responsive, modern recreation of the **first two steps** of the [Udyam Registration](https://udyamregistration.gov.in/UdyamRegistration.aspx) process.
+A responsive, modern recreation of the **first two steps** of the [Udyam Registration](https://udyamregistration.gov.in/UdyamRegistration.aspx) process.https://udyam-registration-alpha.vercel.app/
 Includes **web scraping** of the original fields, **dynamic form rendering**, **real-time validation**, and **backend integration** with PostgreSQL.

 ---